panxiuwen/Hackintosh_Dell3543/README.md

 If you want to enter debug mode, please add -v and keepsyms=1 to boot-args.

-If you want to enter the system directly without selecting the startup item, please turn ShowPicker into Disabled
+If you want to enter the system directly without selecting the startup item, please change ShowPicker into Disabled.

 # Issue

-AppleALC not work perfect, see AppleALC layout-id test results and find the suitable layout-id for you.(Use USB Headphones can avoid this problem)
+AppleALC not work perfect, see AppleALC layout-id test results and find the suitable layout-id for you.Using USB Headphones maybe avoid this problem.

 SDCardreader not work, if it's important to you, try to fix it use [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx).

-Don't try to press FN + F11.
-This will cause the backlight of the screen to turn off.
-I don't know how to fix this problem
+Don't try to press FN + F11, this will cause the backlight of the screen to turn off.

 # AppleALC layout-id test results